 The AI Catalog must be enabled in order to schedule snapshot refreshes.
-For on-premise installations, the Model Management Service must also be installed.
+For Self-Managed AI Platform installations, the Model Management Service must also be installed.

 To ensure that a dataset is always in sync with the data source, if desired, DataRobot provides an automated, scheduled refresh mechanism.
 Through the AI Catalog, users with dataset access above the consumer level can schedule snapshots at daily, weekly, monthly, and annual intervals.
 You can refresh any data asset type (HDFS, JDBC, Spark, and URL) except for files.